 ALL grade 11 students should take the English Comprehensive course as top priority.
-You can also take the Literary or Transactional courses as options if you wish
+You can also take the Literary or Transactional courses as options if you wish.

-GRADE II ENGR2F is a prerequisite for any of the following Grade II English courses:
+ENGR2F is a prerequisite for all Grade 11 English courses:

 ENGLISH LANGUAGE ARTS COMPREHENSIVE FOCUS (ENGC3S)